Disease Mongering An Efficient Marketing Tactic

 Thomas Perls, co-author of the editorial and geriatric medicine practitioner at Boston Medical Center is a familiar face among the critics of the burgeoning anti-aging industry.

-“They’re a well-educated, wealthier group of people who, on a regular basis, are exposed to new cures saying, ‘We can stop or reverse your aging,’ or ‘We can make this go away,’ or ‘We can make your sex life better,’ ” stated Perls “They may take it hook, line and sinker, especially if it’s someone in a white coat with a stethoscope around their neck.”
+“They’re a well-educated, wealthier group of people who, on a regular basis, are exposed to new cures saying, ‘We can stop or reverse your aging,’ or ‘We can make this go away,’ or ‘We can make your sex life better,’ ” stated Perls “They may believe it especially if it is coming from someone in a white coat with a stethoscope around their neck.”

 The HGH and Testosterone supporters